WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - You Can't Go Home Again: Their original homeworld, Ghibalb, was rendered uninhabitable by radiation unleashed when an accident during stellar manipulation caused several nearby stars to go nova, irradiating the planet.
 After this, they moved their political and social center to their spaceborne capital, Maethrillian.

 - Zombie Apocalypse: Fell victim to one of these.
+The only way out was to wipe the galaxy clean of all life.

 The Builder Corps